iTrauco/experiments-in-threeJS/README.md

-# experiments-in-threeJS
+# experiments-in-three.js

 This repo contains experiments in Three.js.

-A visual preview of each experiment is contained in the 'open' "Pull Request" for each branch, nothing will be merged to master.
+A visual preview of each experiment is contained in the 'open' "Pull Request(PR)" for each branch, nothing will be merged to master.

 Follow the instructions below for a visual example.

 ## Instructions

-1. Go to Pull Requests
+1. Go to 'Pull Requests' in the menu/nav option bar of this repo

-2. Click on the name of the desired Pull Request
+2. Click on the name of the desired PR

-3. A visual preview of the results will appear on the following overview/summary screen for the pull request.
+3. A visual preview of pushed code will appear on the following page for the PR

 ![](https://github.com/iTrauco/experiments-in-threeJS/blob/master/Demo/2019-05-21%2020.55.31.gif)